JeffreyYu2018/personal-websitev4/_posts/2021-09-19-indulgence.md

 And more!

 But that wasn’t all.
-We also did the ProZD 21 snacks challenge and got it all on tape, and shoveled down a melted ice cream cake.
+We also did a [ProZD-inspired "Let's Try 21 Trader Joes snacks"](https://youtube.com/playlist?list=PLhyHc3W8oSouW-0FQ13hs1kgUW1aA5ffj) challenge and got it all on tape, and shoveled down a melted ice cream cake from [Chinatown Ice Cream factory](https://www.chinatownicecreamfactory.com/ice-cream).

 ![From left to right: Audrey (DPops co-pres), Danielle (YA class), Yours Truly, Mai (HLAB SA), Ram (EY internship)](../uploads/090421_prozd_21_snacks.png "From left to right: Audrey (DPops co-pres), Danielle (YA class), Yours Truly, Mai (HLAB SA), Ram (EY internship)")